oyeolamilekan/opendocs/README.md

 - **Structured documentation** — Organize every API into projects, sections, endpoint references, and standalone guides.
 - **OpenAPI import** — Start from OpenAPI 3.0 or 3.1 JSON and YAML, then refine the result.
-- **AI assistant** — Bring your own keys for OpenAI, Anthropic, Google, xAI, Groq, and Mistral to draft and refine documentation.
+- **AI assistant** — Bring your own keys for OpenAI, Anthropic, Google, xAI, Groq, Mistral, or any OpenAI-compatible provider to draft and refine documentation.
 - **Documentation versioning** — Run draft and published versions side by side, mark betas and deprecations, and pin a default.
 - **Custom theming** — Pick a theme color, brand color, font, and layout style, then add your logo and favicon.
+- **Try it out** — Readers can call documented endpoints directly from the public docs; calls are proxied through the app and recorded in analytics.
+- **Public exports** — Publish an `openapi.json` spec, an `llms.txt` index, and Markdown exports of every guide and endpoint page.
 - **Private by default** — Keep work inside your organization, then publish documentation deliberately.
 - **Team workspaces** — Invite members as owners, admins, or members and share projects from one organization.
 - **Analytics** — Track API calls and page views per project with hourly and daily counters.